nkhine/iTools-Documentation/itools/handlers.rst

     >>> from itools.handlers import ConfigFile
     >>>
-    >>> config = ConfigFile('setup.conf')
+    >>> config = ro_database.get_handler('setup.conf', ConfigFile)
     >>> print config.get_value('author_name')
     J. David Ibáñez

 The code above shows how to get the value of a variable.
 Follows an excerpt of the public API specific to the :class:`ConfigFile` class:

 .. class:: ConfigFile